 There are some patients who can’t take a blood thinner because they have had serious bleeding episodes, or because they engage in activities like cycling or skiing that make the use of blood thinners too risky.

 Nearly all clots that cause strokes in atrial fibrillation come from the left atrial appendage.
 The left atrial appendage is like a windsock that is attached to the body of the left atrium.
-If the appendage is closed off, then clots stay bottled up in the appendage.
+If the opening to the appendage is closed off, then clots stay bottled up.
 The appendage can be closed off in several different ways.
-It can be cut off and sewn over surgically, it can be closed with an external loop of suture tied around its base, and it can be plugged with a Gortex occluder.
-Only the Gortex occluder, called the Watchman, has been studied extensively and approved by the FDA.
+It can be cut off and sewn over surgically, it can be closed with an external loop of suture tied around its base or a mechanical clip, and it can be plugged with a Gortex occluder.
+Only Gortex occluders, called the Watchman or Amulet, have been studied extensively and approved by the FDA.

-The Watchman is inserted through a vein and deployed though a catheter without the need for surgery.
-There is a small risk of complications during its insertion, and blood thinners are needed for several weeks after insertion, but in the long run, patients have as few strokes and far less bleeding than those on longterm blood thinners.
+The Watchman and Amulet are inserted through a vein and deployed though a catheter without the need for surgery.
+There is a small risk of complications during insertion, and blood thinners are needed for several weeks after insertion.
+But in the long run, patients have as few strokes and far less bleeding than those on longterm blood thinners.

 I feel terrible when I am in atrial fibrillation.
 What to do?